kenesu-h/sys-hidplus-client-rs/docs/usage.md

 for both will likely lead to the best results.**

 ### GUI
-If you're using the client GUI, simply click the "Start" button on the side.
+If you're using the client GUI, simply click the "Start Client" button.

 ### Command Line
 If you're using the command line, use the command `start`.